fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADMSGroup.md

 ```

 ## DESCRIPTION
-This cmdlet is used to retrieve information about a group from the directory.
-The optional parameter -Id can be used to specify the Id of the group that needs to be retrieved.
-Without the Id parameter, the -SearchString parameter can be used to find a specific group, or the -Filter parameter can be used to search for a group.
-If neither are specified, all groups in the directory are returned.
+The **Get-AzureADMSGroup** cmdlet gets information about groups in Azure Active Directory (Azure AD).
+To get a group, specify the _Id_ parameter.
+Specify the _SearchString_ or _Filter_ parameter to find particular groups.
+If you specify no parameters, this cmdlet gets all groups.

 ## EXAMPLES

-### Return all groups in the directory
+### Example 1: Get all groups
 ```
-Get-AzureADMSGroup
+PS C:\> Get-AzureADMSGroup

-Output:

 Id                            : d539a25e-2db2-482a-9dcb-2a0b27fe4f27
 Description                   :